paritytech/polkadot-sdk/src/api/extrinsic_unstable_submitAndWatch.md

 The `dropped` event indicates that the client wasn't capable of keeping track of this extrinsic.

 If the `broadcasted` field is `true`, then this extrinsic has been sent to other peers and might still be included in the chain in the future.
-No guarantee is offered that the extrinsic will be included in the chain even if `broadcasted` is ̀`true`.
-However, if `broadcasted` is `false`, then it is guaranteed that this extrinsic will not be included, unless it has been sent in parallel on a different node.
+No guarantee is offered that the extrinsic will be included in the chain even if `broadcasted` is `true`.
+However, if `broadcasted` is `false`, then it is guaranteed that this extrinsic will not be included, unless it has been submitted in parallel on a different node.

 This can happen for example if the JSON-RPC server's extrinsics pool is full, if the JSON-RPC server's resources have reached their limit, if the block the extrinsic is included in takes too long to be finalized, or the syncing requires a gap in the chain that prevents the JSON-RPC server from knowing whether the extrinsic has been included and/or finalized.